 Economic data about an applicant’s geographic area or industry

 Any proprietary data a credit provider may have on customers can also be extremely useful for underwriting or pre-qualifying them.
-For example, Amazon and PayPal have credit programs for businesses on their platforms – for which of course they have loads of useful data – and American Express and many of the credit card payment processors have similar programs.
+For example, Amazon and PayPal have credit programs for businesses on their platforms – on whom, of course, they have loads of useful data – and American Express and many of the credit card payment processors have similar programs.

 One trick that some of the fintechs have had success with is to gather data on applicants’ online behavior as they apply for a loan.
 For example, some offer calculators or “sliders” on their online application form and have reportedly found some useful signal in the amount of time an applicant spends dialing up and down a loan amount using these tools.
 The idea is that a business owner who takes the time to understand the implications of different loan terms is a better credit risk than one who does not.

-A more science-fiction flavored example of new data reportedly being used by Ping An, a large Chinese financial services firm, is to record video footage of a loan applicant answering questions about the loan purpose and their repayment plans and then use software to analyze facial expressions to determine whether they are telling the truth.
+A more science-fiction flavored example of how new data can be used comes from Ping An, a large Chinese financial services firm, which is reportedly recording video of loan applicants answering questions about the loan purpose and their repayment plans and then using software to analyze facial expressions to determine whether they are telling the truth.